Keyboard switch guide

 Linear, tactile, clicky

-While the number of switches offered grows day by day, they fit into three basic groups:
+While the number of switches offered grows day by day, they fit into three basic categories: